Azure/AppService/_posts/2021-03-26-Secure resilient site with custom domain.md

 }
 ```

 The file has some placeholders that you need to fill in with your own values.
 You will generate these values in the next few steps.
-The first REPLACE-ME-WEBAPP-NAME (2 occurrences) you already have.
+The first `REPLACE-ME-WEBAPP-NAME` (2 occurrences) you already have.
 This should be replaced with the name of your Web App.
-In my case securewebapp2021.
+(In my case this was "securewebapp2021").

-REPLACE-ME-TENANTID you can find by running ```az account show``` in the homeTenantId property.
+You can find the value for `REPLACE-ME-TENANTID` by running ```az account show``` and looking in the `homeTenantId` property.

 Next, create an App registration in Azure AD.
 An App registration is a way to tell Azure AD, that this Web App is allowed to authenticate users in the directory and that it can do so only using specific urls.
-Display name can be anything.
+The display name can be anything.
 The reply-url is your base url combined with a special callback path: https://securewebapp2021.azurewebsites.net/.auth/login/aad/callback

 ```bash
 az ad app create --display-name securewebapp2021 --reply-urls https://securewebapp2021.azurewebsites.net/.auth/login/aad/callback
 ```

-Replace REPLACE-ME-APPID in auth.json with the the appId from the returned output.
+Replace `REPLACE-ME-APPID` in auth.json with the the appId from the returned output.

 For the last placeholder REPLACE-ME-SECRETNAME, this will be the name of an App Setting in your Web App that contains the secret.
 The App Setting can [reference a Key Vault secret](https://docs.microsoft.com/azure/app-service/app-service-key-vault-references) if you prefer.
 You can pick any name.
 I will choose AAD_CLIENT_SECRET.
 To add the secret, run the following command (with the AppId from the previous step).
 If you leave out the password parameter, it will auto-generate a complex password: